 One of the most common questions we are asked is ‘what is the best type of protein’?
-Protein is available in a number of food sources and you will find a variety of protein supplements to choose from on the market.
-This week we delve into some of the science so you can understand which is the the right one for you.
+Protein is available in a number of food sources and you will find a huge variety of protein supplements to choose from on the market.
+This week we delve into some of the science so you can understand which is the the right one for you, depending on your needs.

-Amino acids are the natural ‘building blocks’ of protein
+Amino acids: the natural ‘building blocks’ of protein

 Proteins are made up of amino acids joined together by bonds called peptide bonds.
 A variety of amino acids are needed to assemble a single protein.